Fetsami-Araya/ProjectCPSC219/README.md

 Our code for our third demo is in the folder Demo 3.
 This folder will contain our starting menu which handles users clicking and begining the game.
 The majority of the code for the start menu is located in the ViewManager file under the View class.
 Our final step for the final demo is to be able to connect the menu and beggin a new instance of the Asteroids game.

+Our code for the final submission is in the folder FinalVersion.
+Our game is complete with all the functionally we had planned correctly implemented.

 Refer to PROJECT PROPOSAL FOR DESCRIPTION AT THE BOTTOM OF FILE